Negotiations between protesters, law enforcement break down

 The news of Jackson's arrival came just hours after the Federal Aviation Administration issued a "no-fly" order above the contested land where protesters have gathered to block the pipeline crossing beneath the Missouri River, just north of the Standing Rock Sioux Reservation.

-The FAA issued the flight restriction late Tuesday, Oct.
-25. It prohibits pilots from operating an aircraft in a 7-mile radius, including the camps set up by protesters, through Nov.
+The FAA issued the flight restriction Tuesday, Oct.
+25. It prohibits pilots of manned and unmanned aircraft from operating in a 7-mile radius, including the camps set up by protesters, until Nov.
 4.

+State, local and federal officials requested the restriction for law enforcement activities, said an FAA spokeswoman.
+Only response aircraft in support of law enforcement, under direction of the North Dakota Tactical Operation Center, are authorized in the area.

+The restrictions come after a drone came within 30 to 50 feet of a helicopter on Sunday, which state officials said endangered the lives of the pilot and a law enforcement officer on board.

 The pipeline is largely completed and will move 470,000 barrels of Bakken crude per day to a hub in Illinois.